 - Ability to hold state-issued professional licenses.
-While you must reveal expunged convictions in applying for state of California licenses, you are not disqualified from most licenses if your criminal conviction has been expunged.
+While you must reveal expunged convictions when applying for professional licenses in the state of California, you are not disqualified from most licenses if your criminal conviction has been expunged.
 And most licensing boards tend not to hold a conviction against you if you completed probation and went through the expungement process.

 Immigration Benefits of Expungement

 Immigration policy is largely handled on a discretionary basis under federal law, which means that neither conviction of a crime nor expungement of a conviction will render the results absolutely certain.

 That said, in practical terms, there are certain policies that immigration officials and agencies normally follow.
 These policies mean that certain egregious convictions can have serious immigration consequences and that an expungement will likely reverse that effect.